-Complaints of harassment against a student, or group of students, should be reported immediately to a member of the faculty or the dean of students, either of whom must notify the headmaster.
-The headmaster, or his designee, will promptly respond to the matter.
-If the circumstances indicate that a full investigation is necessary to resolve the situation, the headmaster will authorize a formal investigation.
+Complaints of harassment against a student, or group of students, should be reported immediately to a member of the faculty or the dean of students, either of whom must notify the head of school.
+The head of school, or his designee, will promptly respond to the matter.
+If the circumstances indicate that a full investigation is necessary to resolve the situation, the head of school will authorize a formal investigation.